 If your cough is keeping you up all night, you’re not alone.
-Colds and flus cause the body to produce excess mucus.
+Colds, flus, and allergies cause the body to produce excess mucus.
 When you lie down, that mucus can drip down the back of your throat and trigger your cough reflex.

 There are several causes of nighttime dry cough.